-In July 2024 the Chilean authorities announced that the Las Guardas Bridge, a key crossing point along the O Circuit trail in Torres del Paine National Park, had been seriously damaged by winter avalanches.
-The O Circuit is the most popular trek in the national park after the W Trek and a challenging undertaking.
+In July 2024, Chilean authorities announced that the Las Guardas Bridge, a key crossing point along the O Circuit trail in Torres del Paine National Park, had been seriously damaged by winter avalanches.
+We are pleased to announce that thanks to the support of Swoop customers, the worldwide trekking community and the hard work of some smart engineers, the bridge has now been repaired, fully reopening the O Circuit, Torres del Paine’s most popular trek after the W Trek.

 Building Las Guardas Bridge